The Consumer Path To Purchase. Why SEO is Never Quite Enough

 Moral of the story is don’t just advertise your product.
 Be helpful.
 If you are seen as the one providing help along the customer journey, it can go a long way towards influencing that final purchase or sign up.
 Create informative content and advertise that content.
 Make sure you give consumers relevant information

 Think Outside The Box.

-We always ask people who they think their target audience are.
+We always ask people who they think their target audience is.
 Most people know who they want to sell to, but there may be audiences out there you haven’t considered.
-A permanent make up artist recently approached us.
-Her target audience was “Women 18-35 in the whole of the uk” of course this is pretty broad, yet also quite narrow.
+A permanent makeup artist recently approached us.
+Her target audience was “Women 18-35 in the whole of the UK” of course this is pretty broad, yet also quite narrow.
 What about women over 35?
-Would they be more likely to have over plucked and misshapen brows.
+Would they be more likely to have over plucked and misshapen brows?
 And the money to pay for them to be redone.
 And what about people suffering from hair loss.
 Our artist in question has had people fly across continents to use her.
 We explained that a little out of the box thinking could open up a whole niche market where she could add amazing value to people’s lives.

 Moral of the story: Your audience may not be who you thought it was.